 - How To Reach

 Shondesh Shakti Peeth is located in Amarkantak, Madhya Pradesh.
 It is amongst the 51 Shakti Peeth of Maa Sati.
 Here the idol of maa Sati is called ‘Narmada’ and lord Shiva is venerated as ‘Bhadrasen’.
 This is also the point of source of the river Narmada and the temple complex also includes the Narmada Udgam temple.

 The chief legend of Chandika Sthan relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 Devotees visit this temple to seek fulfillment of the following:-